TomBebbington/tombebbington.github.io/_posts/2016-03-25-programming.markdown

 ## User-definable data types

 ### Enums
-**Enums** are an enumeration of values that can be one of a fixed number of values, but they all have different meanings that don't make sense to  use a number for:
+**Enums** are an enumeration of values that can be one of a fixed number of values, but they all have different meanings that don't make sense to  use a number for.
+An example of this is a direction on a compass:

 ```java
 enum Direction {